RyuGames/Particles/README.md

-var bgColor: UIColor = .clear                 // The color of the background of the view var particlesColor: UIColor = .black          // The color of the particles and the lines connecting them var density: ParticleDensity = .extraLight    // How densely packed the view is with particles
+var bgColor: UIColor = .clear                 // The color of the background of the view var particlesColor: UIColor = .black          // The color of the particles and the lines connecting them var density: ParticleDensity = .extraLight    // How densely packed the view is with particles var speed: ParticleSpeed = .normal            // How fast the particles are moving

 ```